Why do we do annual performance evaluations at Wright State University?

 Where are the university mission/vision/values and goals listed?

-Wright State University’s mission, vision, values and goals can be found in the Strategic Plan.
+Wright State University’s mission, vision, values can be found here: http://www.wright.edu/about/mission-vision-and-values.

 Is the self-appraisal mandatory?